 Come join the OMTech community at our official laser group on Facebook or visit the company forums at omtechlaser.com!
-Check our YouTube channel for helpful hints and instructional videos.
 If you encounter any problem regarding your engraver, do not hesitate to contact customer service with your order number at help@cs-supportpro.com or techsupport@omtechlaser.com.
 Our teams will respond within 24 hours to make things right.
 You can also reach us Monday to Friday at (949) 539-0458 between 8 am and 4:30 pm PST.